-- Evaluation of the 2019 campaign showed the campaign had a positive impact on test kit returns.
+- Evaluation of the 2019 campaign showed it had a positive impact on test kit returns.
 Over the 23-week campaign period, 192,288 bowel screening test kits were returned in NSW.
 This is an additional 13.3% of kits (22,563 kits) returned above the expected amount for this period.

-- This campaign will be repeated in 2020 and will include television, billboards and bus stops, radio and digital advertising, as well as a partnership with Tennis Australia.
+- This campaign was repeated in 2020 and included television, billboards and bus stops, radio and digital advertising, as well as a partnership with Tennis Australia.

-- We continue to work with key stakeholders to improve participation in the National Bowel Cancer Screening program.
-We piloted a program of work with GPs in western Sydney, in which we delivered small group and individual education sessions, aimed at increasing GPs awareness and knowledge of the program.
-Participants reported the activity was a positive experience leading to positive changes in knowledge, awareness and intended practice about bowel cancer screening.
+- We continue to work with key stakeholders to improve participation in the National Bowel Cancer Screening Program.
+We piloted a program of work with general practitioners (GPs) in western Sydney, in which we delivered small group and individual education sessions, aimed at increasing GPs' awareness and knowledge of the program.
+Participants reported that the activity was a good experience leading to positive changes in knowledge, awareness and intended practice about bowel cancer screening.